-Assess and migrate cross-cloud workloads to Azure.
-Generates assessment reports and converts code from AWS, GCP, or other providers to Azure services.
+Assess and migrate cross-cloud workloads to Azure with migration reports and code conversion guidance.
+Supports AWS, GCP, and other providers.
 WHEN: migrate Lambda to Azure Functions, migrate AWS to Azure, Lambda migration assessment, convert AWS serverless to Azure, migration readiness report, migrate from AWS, migrate from GCP, cross-cloud migration.

 92%